bioconda/bioconda-docs/source/developer/bulk.rst

   of recipes skiplisted only because their dependencies happened to not get built yet due to being on a different worker.

-- Bulk migrations are a lot of work, often taking multiple weeks of babysitting jobs and making incremental fixes.
-Block out time if you can.
+- Bulk migrations can take weeks.
+Plan accordingly.

 - The bulk branch has ``fail-fast: false`` set to allow parallel jobs to progress as much as possible.
 If multiple people trigger a bulk run, jobs